-IFRS 12, Disclosure of Interests in Other Entities, effective for the Company's annual reporting period beginning January 1, 2013.
+New standard IFRS 12, Disclosure of Interests in Other Entities, effective for the Company's annual reporting period beginning May 1, 2013.
 This new standard provides the disclosure requirements for all forms of interests in other entities, including subsidiaries, joint arrangements, associates and consolidated structured entities.

-IFRS 13, Fair Value Measurement, effective for the Company's annual reporting period beginning January 1, 2013.
+New standard IFRS 13, Fair Value Measurement, effective for the Company's annual reporting period beginning May 1, 2013.
 This standard defines fair value and sets out in a single IFRS a framework for measuring fair value and requires disclosures about fair value measurements.
 The standard does not determine when an asset, a liability or an entity's own equity instrument is measured at fair value.
 Rather, the measurement and disclosure requirements of IFRS 13 apply when another IFRS requires or permits the item to be measured at fair value (with limited exceptions).
-The Company is currently assessing the impact that these standards will have on the Company's financial statements.